Skip to main content

 With Tango

-Subprocess#spawn can start a process on device:
+AdbNoneProtocolSubprocessService#spawn can be used to start a process on device:

 import type { Adb } from "@yume-chan/adb";